geeknik/my-awesome-stars/README.md

 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [phil-opp/blog_os](https://github.com/phil-opp/blog_os) - Writing an OS in Rust
 - [justinphan3110cais/newspaper4k-forecasting-ai](https://github.com/justinphan3110cais/newspaper4k-forecasting-ai) - 📰 Newspaper4k a fork of the beloved Newspaper3k.
 Extraction of articles, titles, and metadata from news websites.
+- [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade framework for teams to continuously optimize compound AI systems
 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
 - [ibudiallo/automated-agents-book](https://github.com/ibudiallo/automated-agents-book) - Repository for the book: Automated Agents
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.